 Hails from: Britain

-Maybe you know her from Ugly Betty, maybe you know her from Catastrophe, maybe you know her from The Lobster (we can’t imagine you know her from The Lobster)—wherever you know her from, once you’ve watched the first ten minutes of Agatha Raisin, Scottish actress Ashley Jensen will be forever tied in your imagination to M.C.
-Beaton’s infamous PR guru-turned-amateur-Cotswolds-sleuth.
-Jensen is excellent in this zingy series, which is set to return for a third season on February 10, 2020, and not just because she has mastered the dark art of skipping across cobblestone streets and plush lawns in towering stiletto heels.
-She is excellent because she is so deeply believable as a sharp business woman whose PR acumen has masked her debilitating inability to fit in with everyday people, a genius/outsider combination that is killer for any young retiree looking to take up unmasking, well, killers.
-In a streaming landscape so full of murder investigations framed only in the grimmest, most visually washed-out ways possible, Agatha Raisin is a breath of fresh Cotswolds air.
+Maybe you know her from Ugly Betty; maybe you know her from Catastrophe; maybe you know her from The Lobster (we can’t imagine you’d know her from The Lobster)—wherever you know her from, once you’ve watched the first few minutes of any one of Agatha Raisin’s film-length outings, Scottish actress Ashley Jensen will be forever tied in your imagination to M.C.
+Beaton’s infamous PR guru-turned-Cotswolds sleuth.
+(Professional PI, she’ll have you know, as of the start of the third season.)
+Jensen is excellent in this zingy series, which wrapped its third season earlier this year, and not just because she’s mastered the dark art of skipping across cobblestone streets and plush lawns in towering stiletto heels.
+Jensen is excellent because she is so deeply believable as a sharp business woman whose PR acumen has masked her debilitating inability to fit in with everyday people, a genius/outsider combination that is killer for any young retiree looking to take up unmasking, well, killers.
+The tone of Agatha’s outings can tilt a bit towards the Scooby-Doo (to quote the sleuth herself in Season 3’s haunted house opener), but that’s not a bad thing.
+In a streaming landscape so full of murder investigations framed only in the grimmest, most visually washed-out ways possible, Agatha Raisin’s goofy pluck is a breath of fresh Cotswolds air.

 Category: Cozy Mystery, Mystery